sjaanackermann/HotelBookingApp/README.md

 # HotelBookingApp
 Group Project for a Hotel Booking Application:

 Welcome to our Hotel Booking Application!
 With this you will be able to enter your details as well as select dates of stay and your choice of Hotel.
-The application will also tell you what the total cost of your stay will be and giv eyou the option to compare your selections against each other.
+The application will also tell you what the total cost of your stay will be and give you the option to compare your selections against each other.
 Once you have selected the Hotel of your choice, an email will be sent to the booking manager with your details and dates.

 ## Getting Started